pauls21033/Project-2-Gun-Violence-in-the-US/README.md

 - Removed the operator’s column, city, county column, and address column due to omitting information, and the data was not pertinent to the focus of this analysis
 - Created different data frames and queries to validate our hypothesis by grouping the data by state and getting the sum of the number of people killed and injured.
 In addition, we also grouped the data based on the number of gun policies.
 We sorted the data in descending order to see which state had the highest numbers and compared whether gun policies impacted mass shootings

+We transformed our datasets with the above information to be able to get the most succinct results possible

 ## Load

 The final database we used to best compare a State's mass shootings and gun policies is a relational database stored in tables through PGAdmin <br>
 ![Data DDL Load](/resources/Load.PNG?raw=true "DDL for Load")

+We chose a relational database because our datasets had a common field of state that are related while refering to mass shootings and gun policies